Blog

 Healthcare providers’ regulatory compliance

-Regulatory compliance in healthcare is a bunch of processes and steps that help a healthcare company stick to the rules and laws.
-These rules can come from different places, like national or state laws, industry-specific regulations, or even agreements between private companies.
+Regulatory compliance in healthcare (and that includes you if you’re a healthtech servicing customers or healthcare organizations) is a collection of processes and steps that help a healthcare company stick to national or state laws, industry-specific regulations, or even agreements between private companies

 • The Social Security Act manages Medicare, Medicaid, and CHIP